SAP-archive/teched2020-DEV161/exercises/ex3/README.md

 Create a folder that will contain the app's project.

-1. From SAP Business Application Studio main menu select *File | New Folder*.
+1. From the SAP Business Application Studio menu bar select *File | New Folder*.

 2. Name the folder *products-inventory*, and click *OK*.
-    >Using information in the popup message verify that the new folder will be created in */home/user/projects*.
+    >Using information in the popup message, verify that the new folder will be created under */home/user/projects*.
     <br><br>![](images/2020-10_BAS_App_Project_Folder_.jpg)<br><br>

 ## Exercise 3.1 - Launch Yeoman UI Generator

-The easiest way to creaete from scratch an SAP Fiori app for freestyle development is to create it from a template.
-To continue developing an existing application, the best practice is to use git source code management and clone the repository.
+The easiest way to create an SAP Fiori app for freestyle development from scratch is to create it from a template.
+To continue developing an existing application, the best practice is to use Git source code management and clone the repository.

-1. From the menu bar select *View | Find Command* to open the *Command Palette*.
+1. From the menu bar, select *View | Find Command* to open the Command Palette.
     <br><br>![](images/2020-10_BAS_Command_Palette_Open_.jpg)<br><br>

-2. Type *yeo* in the *Command Palette* dialog to filter the *Yeoman UI Generators* command.
+2. Type *yeo* in the Command Palette input field to filter the *Yeoman UI Generators* command.
 Press [ENTER] or click *Yeoman UI Generators* to execute the command.
     <br><br>![](images/2020-10_BAS_Command_Palette_Yeo_.jpg)<br><br>

 ## Exercise 3.2 - Install SAP Fiori tools for SAP Fiori freestyle app development

-SAP Fiori tools include high productivity tools, such as templates, wizards, editors, etc. for developing SAP Fiori apps, both fordevelopment of freestyle apps as well as for development of SAP Fiori elements apps.
+SAP Fiori tools include high productivity tools, such as templates, wizards, and editors for developing both freestyle and SAP Fiori elements apps.

-3. Click *Explore and Install Generators...* to find and istall the SAP Fiori freestyle app templates.
+3. Click *Explore and Install Generators...* to find and install the SAP Fiori freestyle app templates.
     <br><br>![](images/2020-10_BAS_Install_UI_Generators-1_.jpg)<br><br>
-    >You may need to accept the legal terms.
+    >You may be prompted to accept the legal terms.
     >![](images/2020-10_BAS_Yeoman_Generators_Lagal_Terms_.jpg)<br><br>

 4. Search for *fiori* yeoman generators, locate the *@sap/generator-fiori-freestyle* generator, and click *Install*.
-Wait until the installation is completed.
+Wait until the installation is complete.
     <br><br>![](images/2020-10_BAS_Install_UI_Generators-2_.jpg)<br><br>

-    installing:
+    Installing:
     <br><br>![](images/2020-10_BAS_Install_UI_Generators-3_.jpg)<br><br>

-    installation complete:
+    Installation complete:
     <br><br>![](images/2020-10_BAS_Install_UI_Generators-4_.jpg)<br><br>

-5. Close the *Explore and Install Generators* tab, and in the *Yeoman UI* tab scroll down to find the *SAP Fiori freestyle SAPUI5 application* generator, select it, and click *Next*.
+5. Close the *Explore and Install Generators* tab and, in the *Yeoman UI* tab, scroll down to find the *SAP Fiori freestyle SAPUI5 application* generator.
+Select it, and click *Next*.
     <br><br>![](images/2020-10_BAS_Select_Generator_.jpg)<br><br>

-## Exercise 3.3 - Create Project Using SAP Fiori Worklist Application template
+## Exercise 3.3 - Create a Project Using the SAP Fiori Worklist Application Template

-You'll use the worklist template available from SAP fiori tools to create the app.
+You'll use the worklist template available from SAP Fiori tools to create the app.
    >To exit the wizard without generating the project, close the *Yeoman UI* tab.

-   >Using the UI wizard you can click the `Back` button to go back to the previous step, or click the specific wizard step to go back to that step.
+   >Using the Project Creation wizard, you can click *Back* to go back to the previous step, or you can click on a specific wizard step.

 6. Select the *SAP Fiori Worklist Application* floorplan, and click *Next*.
     <br><br>![](images/2020-10_BAS_Template_Selection_.jpg)<br><br>

-7. As datasource select *Upload a Metadata Document*.
+7. Select *Upload a Metadata Document* as the datasource.
     <br><br>![](images/2020-10_BAS_Datasource_and_Metadata_File_Path-1_.jpg)<br><br>

-8. To select the *Metadata file path*, click the *folder* icon, expand *home > user > projects > data*, select *metadata.xml*, and click *Open*.
+8. To select the *Metadata file path*, click the `folder` icon, expand `home > user > projects > data`, select `metadata.xml`, and click *Open*.
     <br><br>![](images/2020-10_BAS_Datasource_and_Metadata_File_Path-2_.jpg)<br><br>
     <br><br>![](images/2020-10_BAS_Datasource_and_Metadata_File_Path-3_.jpg)<br><br>
     <br><br>![](images/2020-10_BAS_Datasource_and_Metadata_File_Path-4_.jpg)<br><br>